kurtkanaskie/apigeex-lambda-javascript/README.md

 # Apigee X Lambda JavaScript Sample
 This sample lets you create an API that can create a signed request (AWS4-HMAC-SHA256) to securely access an AWS Lambda function.

-It uses a
+It uses:
-- KVM to store the AWS Lambda function key and secret, and other configuration information (e.g. region, host)
+- A KVM to store the AWS Lambda function key and secret, and other configuration information (e.g. region, host),
-- an Assign Message policy to prepare the request
+- an Assign Message policy to prepare the request,
-- a JavaScript policy to create the canonical values for the signature
+- a JavaScript policy to create the canonical values for the signature,
-- an Assign Message policy to create the HMAC keys and signature
+- and an Assign Message policy to create the HMAC keys and signature using HMAC calculation functions.

 ## Disclaimer